Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 \subsubsection{Model Z1}

-Model Z1 is essentially \citeauthor{zuo2024MediationAnalysisMediator}'s model 2(d) (with the same model assumption), but the graphical model (see ABCD-Z1 in Figure~\ref{fig:shadow-MY}) is relaxed to allow $M$ and $\Rm$ to share unobserved causes. (\cite{li2023SelfcensoringModelMultivariate} consider the same model as \citeauthor{zuo2024MediationAnalysisMediator}'s model, but for multiple outcomes rather than mediator and outcome.)
+This model is essentially \citeauthor{zuo2024MediationAnalysisMediator}'s model 2(d) (with the same model assumption), but the graphical model (see ABCD-Z1 in Fig.~\ref{fig:shadow-MY}) is relaxed to allow $M$ and $R_M$ to share unobserved causes. (\cite{li2023SelfcensoringModelMultivariate} consider the same model as \citeauthor{zuo2024MediationAnalysisMediator}'s model, but for multiple outcomes rather than mediator and outcome.)

-Model Z1 is relevant to all four temporal orders because it assumes that $\Rm$ is not influenced by $Y,\Ry$, and $\Ry$ is not influenced by $M,\Rm$, thus putting no restriction on the order of $\Rm,\Ry$.
+Model Z1 is relevant to all four temporal orders because it assumes that $R_M$ is not influenced by $Y,R_Y$, and $R_Y$ is not influenced by $M,R_M$, thus putting no restriction on the order of $R_M,R_Y$.

 In this model, $M$ and $Y$ are both subject to self-connected missingness, and both serve as SVs.
-(This separates Z1 out from the other four models, where only one of variables $M,Y$ is subject to self-connected missingness, and the other variable serves as a SV.)
+(This separates Z1 out from the other models in this class, where only one of variables $M,Y$ is subject to self-connected missingness, and the other variable serves as a SV.)

-\paragraph{Assumption Z1:}
+\paragraph*{Assumption Z1:}

-\paragraph{Identification.}
+\ref{Z1-3} is a combination of two completeness conditions, as $M$ and $Y$ both serve as SVs.
+Thus, $M$ and $Y$ must each have sufficient variation for the other within $R_{MY}=1$ and levels of $A,X$.
+We will revisit this in section \ref{sssec:example-MY}.

+\paragraph*{Identification.}

 With this model, we consider